spoved/spoved.cr/README.md

 end

 obj = TestObj.new
-obj.logger.debug("I can log a debug now")
+obj.logger.debug { "I can log a debug in color now" }
 ```

 This also adds a class/module level logger: